mininimal/gmgmgm/src/work/godaddy-wds/index.md

 To further save money, we wanted to avoid paid storefronts like Shopify that would increase our prices and erode our profits.
 Conveniently, we had a hosting product[^1] that included an automated [WordPress](https://wordpress.org/download/) install, which we could extend with the free [WooCommerce](https://woocommerce.com/) ecommerce plugin.

 Finally, to ensure our teeam could troubleshoot approved plugins

-## Saving company cash by keeping it in-house and open source
+## Saving company cash by keeping services in-house and open source

 Our sites were built on WordPress, which has the dual advantages of being free and a product we already offer — Managed WordPress (MWP)[^1] was our base tier hosting that included automated WordPress installation and updates.
 This meant no hosting payments _and_ allowed us to lower the initial price for a WDS build.

 Since the platform and hosting were essentially free, our other major cost was in WordPress and WooCommerce plugins and extensions.
 Our <abbr title="Managed WordPress">MWP</abbr> developers regularly contributed improvements suggested by <abbr title="Website Design Services">WDS</abbr> designers to several of these plugins, earning us discounted agency licensing.
 More money saved!

 [Beaver Builder](https://www.wpbeaverbuilder.com/) and
  First, it can be hosted in-house on our very cheap Managed WordPress servers, improving our profit margin.
 Secondly, it's as abstracted away from code as you can get -- and our customers want to stand as far away from code as possible.

 ### Hosting on MWP